 Particularly, within the black community, we often look for others to leads us.
 I hope we truly break the “messiah” mentality.
 It’s going to take a concerted effort by all to combat what we are facing.
 The issues with appointing one person as a leader or voice of the community are that they can be easily targeted and taken down!
 Then, the progress stops.
 History has taught us this.

-However, recently, I have come to the conclusion that if we really want to change, part of that involves getting involved and changing some of these organizations for the better and assisting them with revving the power relevancy they once had, so that the generations that come after, will have some stable shoulders to stand on.
+I have come to the conclusion that if we really want to change, part of that involves getting involved and changing some of these organizations for the better and assisting them with reviving the power and relevancy they once had, so that the generations that come after will have some stable shoulders to stand on.

 Remember, you have a voice, don’t be afraid to use it!